MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -CertificatePassword

-Specifies, as a secure string, the password for a PKI certificate.
-You need to import a PKI certificate for HTTPS communication.
+If you use the **-CertificatePath** parameter to import a PKI certificate for HTTPS communication, use this parameter to specify the password for the certificate file.

 ```yaml
 Type: SecureString